 Aldaniti (25 June 1970 – 28 March 1997) won the Grand National in 1981.
 His jockey on that day, Bob Champion, had recovered from cancer, while Aldaniti had recovered after suffering a career-threatening injury.
 The horse was trained by Josh Gifford and owned by Nick Embiricos.
 Aldaniti starred as himself in the 1983 film Champions alongside John Hurt.
 He finished third in the 1979 Cheltenham Gold Cup and second in the Scottish Grand National.
 He sustained a serious leg injury at Sandown in November 1979 and was off the racecourse for over a year, which made his Grand National win all the more remarkable.

-Shergar (3 March 1978 – c.
-February 1983) was bred and owned by HH Aga Khan IV and trained by Michael Stoute in Newmarket.
+No list of famous racehorses would be complete without Shergar (3 March 1978 – c.
+February 1983), who was bred and owned by HH Aga Khan IV and trained by Michael Stoute in Newmarket.
 From his eight races, he won six, including the Epsom Derby, Irish Derby and King George VI and Queen Elizabeth Stakes, all in 1981.
 After this successful season, he was retired to the Ballymany Stud in County Kildare, Ireland.
 In 1983 he was stolen from the stud, and a ransom of £2m was demanded; it was not paid, and negotiations were soon broken off by the thieves.
 In 1999 a supergrass, formerly in the Provisional Irish Republican Army (IRA), stated they stole the horse.
 The IRA has never admitted any role in the theft and the horse was never found.

 Horse & Hound magazine, out every Thursday, is packed with all the latest news and reports, as well as interviews, specials, nostalgia, vet and training advice.
 Find how you can enjoy the magazine delivered to your door every week, plus options to upgrade your subscription to access our online service that brings you breaking news and reports as well as other benefits.